villegar/molgenis-r-datashield/README.md

 remove.packages("MolgenisArmadillo")
 ```

-On windows, loading older releases of R packages, you might have to load additional packages.
+On windows additional R packages like `rtools` might be required in order to install the `tar.gz` package from the url.